-Use Indiana University email (@indiana.edu) to reach any of the course staff; usernames are given above.
+Use Indiana University email (@iu.edu) to reach any of the course staff; addresses are given in the table above.

 We have set up a course discussion forum using Piazza, which you must participate in.
 This is where course announcements will be made.

-The course will primarily follow this draft of the second edition of the text book.
-Both texts focus on the same design principles for small pieces of software; the details differ significantly.
+The course will primarily follow this second edition of the textbook.
+It is available in print and freely online.
+This second edition differs significantly from the first edition, even though they focus on the same design principles for small pieces of software.

 The following book is not a textbook for this course, but you may find it interesting.

 Bice, DeMaio, Florence, Lin, Lindeman, Nussbaum, Peterson, Plessner, Van Horn, Felleisen, Barski Realm of Racket, No Starch Press.
 2013

 You may think that this course teaches Scheme, or Racket, or both.
 It doesn’t.
 Instead, it teaches design ideas that are applicable in every language.

 Realm of Racket is not a textbook, but instead a book that bridges the gap between the programming languages used in this course and Racket programming.
 The course may borrow material from Realm of Racket but there is no need for you to buy this book, in any form or shape.

 Assignments will be due on Wednesday each week at midnight, except the first assignment is due on Friday.
 Assignments will be given a number grade, with maximum grade being 10.
 If you cannot complete an assignment at all for some reason, contact your instructor in advance to discuss it with them.

 Each lab will feature a quiz, which will count as part of your grade.